MiahDrao97/iter_z/README.md

 ### Main
 The main branch is generally unstable, intended to change as the Zig language evolves.
+Breaking API changes may be merged into the main branch before a new release is tagged.
 ```
 zig fetch https://github.com/MiahDrao97/iter_z/archive/main.tar.gz
 ```